NoelDeMartin/soukai/docs/guide/defining-models.md

 console.log(user.getAttribute('name'));
 ```

 However, there are some reserved property names that won't be treated as attributes.
 All internal properties are prefixed with an underscore, for example [_attributes](https://soukai.js.org/api/classes/Model#_attributes) which holds an object with attribute values.

-As well as method names like [save](https://soukai.js.org/api/classes/Model#save) or [delete](https://soukai.js.org/api/classes/Model#delete).
+Method names like [save](https://soukai.js.org/api/classes/Model#save) or [delete](https://soukai.js.org/api/classes/Model#delete) won't be treated as attributes either.

 If you have any property in your model that your don't want to be treated as an attribute, you can either give it an initial value in the class declaration or include it on the `classFields` static property: